robsonoduarte/eclipse-plugins/br.com.mystudies.eclipse.plugin.clock.ui/README.md

 Learning Eclipse Plguins (PDE)
 =======================

-> Chapter 1 - Creating Your First Plug-in.
+> Chapter 2 - Creating Views with SWT.

 *The book speak about [Tycho](https://eclipse.org/tycho/) only in the chapter 10 (the last), but I decided starting using It this chapter to eliminate dependencies of projects with the eclipse's files.*